 Scarpa comparison – bouldering vs rock climbing

-Scarpa produces shoes that specialize in both disciplines of the sport, however, we would argue that their products tend to benefit boulderers and sport climbers a little more than multi-pitch climbers.
+Scarpa produces shoes that specialize in both bouldering and rock climbing, however, we would argue that their products tend to benefit boulderers and sport climbers a little more than multi-pitch climbers.
 If you keep with us and have a thorough browse through the featured shoes below, we will better explain which shoes are best for which type of climbing.

 Scarpa Pricing